-The consolidated financial information presented below includes the accounts of Selecta Biosciences Inc. and our wholly owned subsidiaries, Selecta (RUS), LLC, or Selecta RUS, a Russian limited liability company, and Selecta Biosciences Security Corporation, a Massachusetts securities corporation.
+The consolidated financial information presented below includes the accounts of Selecta Biosciences Inc. and our wholly owned subsidiaries, Selecta RUS, a Russian limited liability company, and Selecta Biosciences Security Corporation, a Massachusetts securities corporation.
 All intercompany accounts and transactions have been eliminated.